-In this paper the following simplifications are used for building the neutron moderation process model in a fission medium.
-In a fission medium two thermodynamic sub-systems are distinguished: moderating neutrons sub-system and moderating medium nuclei sub-system.
-Each of these is an open physical system interacting with one another.
-According to the previous paragraph, in reality both systems are in non-equilibrium state.
-However, in our model we use a simplification that the moderating medium nuclei sub-system is in state close to equilibrium due to its inertness relative to perturbations.
-Therefore by neglecting influence of neutrons sub-system at nuclei sub-system we assume that moderating medium nuclei sub-system is in thermodynamic equilibrium.
-This simplification enables us to introduce moderating medium temperature into the model and to describe the nuclei kinetic motion energy distribution by Maxwell's distribution.
-We consider the moderating neutrons sub-system in non-equilibrium state and we introduce no temperature for it in our model.
+In this paper the following simplifications are used for building the model of neutron moderation process in a fissile medium.
+Two thermodynamic sub-systems are distinguished: moderating neutrons sub-system and moderating medium nuclei sub-system.
+These are the open physical systems interacting with one another.
+According to the above argumentation, in reality both systems are in non-equilibrium state.
+However, in our model we use a simplification that the moderating medium nuclei sub-system is in state close to equilibrium due to its inertness with respect to perturbations.
+Therefore by neglecting the influence of neutrons on the nuclei sub-system, we assume that the latter is in thermodynamic equilibrium.
+This simplification enables us to introduce the moderating medium temperature into the model and to describe the nuclei kinetic energy by Maxwell's distribution.
+We consider the moderating neutrons sub-system in non-equilibrium state, so we do not introduce the temperature for it in our model.

-Let's emphasize, that as noted above, in traditional approach to deriving neutron moderation spectrum a neutron gas sub-system temperature is introduced.
+Let us emphasize that, as noted above, in traditional approach to deriving neutron moderation spectrum a neutron gas sub-system temperature is introduced.
 This implies a simplified assumption that neutrons sub-system is also in thermodynamic equilibrium state which we avoided.
-Moreover, as noted above, neutron gas temperature formula is includes moderating medium temperature through a ratio empirically fit to experimental values.
+Moreover, as noted above, the formula for the neutron gas temperature is connected with the moderating medium temperature through an empirical relation.

-For the first time an analytic expression for inelastic neutron scattering law for isotropic neutron source considering moderating medium temperature as a parameter was obtained in the present paper within gas model.
-The obtained scattering law is based on solution of kinematic problem of inelastic scattering of a neutron at a nucleus in laboratory coordinate system ($L$-system) in general case.
-I.e. in case not only a neutron but also a nucleus have arbitrary velocity vector in $L$-system.
-Analytic expression for neutron flux density and neutron moderation spectrum in reactor fission medium are found for elastic scattering law obtained by the authors before and for new law of inelastic scattering.
-They consider elastic and inelastic scattering and depend on medium temperature.
-The obtained expressions for neutron moderation spectra enable reinerpretation of physical nature of processes that determine the shape of neutron spectrum in thermal neutron energy range.

-Let's note that anisotropy of elastic and inelastic scattering reactions was not considered and this task is postponed for further theory development together with problem of accounting for moderating medium nuclei interaction.
+Let us note that the anisotropy of elastic and inelastic scattering reactions was not considered, and this task is postponed for further theory development together with the problem of accounting for moderating medium nuclei interaction.

-Let's also note that background of the issue is given in detail in~\cite{ref25}.
+Let us also note that the previous history of this topic is given in~\mbox{\cite{Rusov2017}} in detail.